m-pluta/data-cleaning-coursework/README.md

 1. Drop columns that are all NaN
 2. Drop rows where all values are NaN
-3. Convert all rows to lowercase
+3. Remove all laptops that don't include any model numbers
 4. Remove duplicate rows
-5. Remove all laptops that don't include any model numbers
+5. Convert all rows to lowercase
+6. Reset Index of DataFrame

-6. Extract information from model column
+7. Extract information from model column
     - Remove 'laptop' from model
     - Remove 'newest' from model
     - Extract RAM and DISK